thumbliner/thumbliner/small-talk.md

 I’m fine, thank you.
 You?<br>

 Can you believe this weather?
-I, actually, find this city most beautiful in the rain.<br>
+I actually find this city most beautiful in the rain.<br>

 So what have you been up to?
 Studying how music talks.<br>